 - Early signs of soy allergy are rash, hives or eczema.

-- Avoid (do NOT eat, drink, or consume) soy, have an emergency plan, and always carry an epinephine autoinjector such as Epipen®.
+- Avoid (do NOT eat, drink, or consume) soy, have an emergency plan, and always carry an epinephrine autoinjector such as Epipen®.

 - Research shows that most children will outgrow their soy allergy by the age of 10.

-A soy allergy is an allergy to soybeans and is a common food allergy affecting 0.4% of children.
+A soy allergy is an allergy to soybeans and other soy containing products and is a common food allergy affecting 0.4% of children.
 Soy allergies are often detected during early infancy as many infant formulas are soy based.
 Research studies have found that most children with a soy allergy will outgrow the allergy by the age of 10.
 A soy allergy develops when the immune system identifies certain soy proteins as harmful, causing an allergic reaction.

 How do I know if a food has soy in it?

 All packaged food products sold in the US that contain soy as an ingredient must list the word “soy” on the food label so be sure to read all product labels carefully before buying and consuming any item.
 Additionally, be sure to avoid foods with any of the following ingredients:

 - Cold pressed, expelled, or extruded soy oil (see note below)

 - Soy protein (including soy protein isolate, soy protein concentrate, and hydrolyzed soy protein)